dbt-labs/docs.getdbt.com/website/docs/reference/dbt-jinja-functions/source.md

 ---
 title: "source"
 id: "source"
-description: "Read this guide to understand the souce Jinga function in dbt."
+description: "Read this guide to understand the source Jinja function in dbt."
 ---

 ```sql